Mixed

 The vast majority of appeals are unsuccessful: Fewer than 9 percent of total appeals in 2015 resulted in reversals of lower courts, the figures show.
 Below are highlights of the data on the federal appellate system along with graphics that help explain the statistics.

-READ: What is fashion etiquette?
+READ: What is the best MBTI pairing?

 How many appeals are reversed in the US?